 CyberSense for Maximum Detection Accuracy

-CyberSense provides in-depth defense against small breaches to shockingly large ones.
-Notable for its ML-based detection and depth of inspection, CyberSense analyses and detects corruption hiding deep within the data.
-It can sense atomic malicious changes as easily as the conspicuous ones that operatives can never spot.
+CyberSense provides in-depth defense against threats, from small breaches to shockingly large-scale attacks.
+Notable for its ML-based detection and depth of inspection, the solution analyses and detects corruption hiding deep within the data.
+It can sense atomic changes that operatives can never spot as easily as the most conspicuous ones.

-A misinformation companies are told often is that databases don’t get attacked.
-The reasoning being, corrupted databases cannot run and administrators will know at once that they are under attack.
+A misinformation companies are told often is databases don’t get attacked.
+The reasoning being, corrupted databases cannot run and administrators will know immediately that they are under attack.
 That’s not remotely accurate, says McGann.
-Databases too can be the hiding ground for suspicious objects that let it run as usual without giving away signs of attack.
+Databases can be the hiding ground for suspicious and malicious objects that let them run per usual without giving away signs of attack.

-CyberSense performs deep inspection of everything, starting with databases to the core infrastructure.
-It observes data, snapshots and backups, over time, to spot signs of corruption like encryption, mass deletion and suspicious changes.
+That’s why CyberSense performs deep inspection of everything, starting with databases to the core infrastructure.
+It observes data, snapshots and backups over time to spot signs of corruption, like encryption, mass deletion and suspicious changes.

 “CyberSense is looking for corruption, not necessarily ransomware.”